EVENT, BEHIND THE S.C.E.N.E., LA GAÎTÉ LYRIQUE, PARIS, FRANCE

 In January I will stay at the Zentrum für Kunst und Urbanistik trough the ZK/U Residency Programme.
 During the residency I will continue my research regarding a particular object that seems to oscillate between fiction and reality, namely the rumour.

-Recently I received the Stipendium for Emerging Artists from the Dutch Mondriaan Fund.
-The Stipendium is intended for promising visual artists.
-The aim is to stimulate emerging artists’ artistic development and cultural entrepreneurship so as to help them create work that makes a meaningful contribution to contemporary Dutch visual art.
+Recently I received the Stipend for Emerging Artists from the Dutch Mondriaan Fund.
+For a year I will be mentored by artist Guido van der Werve as part of the mentor programme for young talent.
+The Stipend intends to stimulate emerging artists’ artistic development and cultural entrepreneurship so as to help them create work that makes a meaningful contribution to contemporary Dutch visual art.
 The grant can be used to fund all aspects of the development of new work, e.g. research, materials, equipment and projects in the Netherlands or abroad.
 Alternatively, the grant can be used to take part in exhibitions and events.
-The Mondriaan Fund is a public cultural funding organization focusing on visual arts and cultural heritage.
+The Mondriaan Fund is a public cultural funding organisation focusing on visual arts and cultural heritage.

 RESIDENCY, THE PALACE ART RESIDENCY, PIOTROWICE NYSKIE, POLAND

-The Palace International Film Festival (PIFF) is a strand of The Palace Artist Residency held in a 700 year old palace in Southern Poland.
+I’ve been lucky to be part of The Palace Art Residency this year and exhibit ‘Somewhere’ at their film festival.
+The Palace International Film Festival (PIFF) is a strand of The Palace Art Residency, held in a 700 year old palace in Southern Poland.
 The film festival takes place over The Palace’s artist residency and festival weekend.
 As a grassroots underground film festival, it provides filmmakers with a unique space and community to exhibit their work whilst also giving access to the artist residency and the various opportunities it provides to connect and create.

 EXHIBITION, INTO THE BLUE – WAYS OF A NEW BEGINNING, INSTITUT FÜR ALLES MÖGLICHE, BERLIN, GERMANY